syncfusion-content/maui-docs/MAUI/DataForm/ManualDataFormItem.md

 `images/RemoveCustomItems`

 ### Dynamically clear manually added dataform items
-Support has been provided to dynamically clear the dataform items using the [Items] property of `SfDataForm`.
+You can dynamically clear the dataform items using the [Items] property of `SfDataForm`.

 {% tabs %}
 {% highlight C# %}